SegMatch: A semi-supervised learning method for surgical instrument segmentation: Data availability statement

+We present failure cases in Figure \ref{figure:failcase}, highlighting challenges where SegMatch struggles to accurately segment surgical instruments.
+While adversarial and trainable augmentations allow flexible transformations to handle complex scenarios like overlapping tools or instruments obscured by tissue, the model faces difficulties with reflective surfaces (e.g., gauze in the 3rd example) and instruments resembling the tissue background (4th example), leading to false positives and imprecise pseudo-labels.

+\revref{3}{5} This implies noise in unlabelled data, such as poor image quality or artefacts, can reduce SegMatch's performance since consistency regularization may amplify errors.
+Additionally, out-of-distribution scenarios, such as the instrument-dominated image in the 2nd example, further challenge SegMatch, demonstrating its limitations in adapting to highly variable or ambiguous inputs despite leveraging unlabelled data effectively.

 In this paper, we introduced SegMatch, a semi-supervised learning algorithm for surgical tool segmentation that achieves state-of-the-art results across two of the most commonly used datasets in this field.
 Our algorithm, SegMatch, was adapted from a simple semi-supervised classification algorithm FixMatch which combines consistency regularization and pseudo-labelling.
 During training, SegMatch makes use of a standard labelled image pathway and an unlabelled image pathway with training batches mixing labelled and unlabelled images.
 The unlabelled image pathway is composed of two concurrent branches.
 A weak augmentation branch is used to generate pseudo-labels against which the output of a strong augmentation branch is compared.
 Considering the limitation of fixed handcrafted strongly augmentation techniques, we introduced adversarial augmentations to increase the performance of strongly augmented images.
 We also highlighted the importance of considering equivariance and invariance properties in the augmentation functions used for segmentation.
-Putting our work into its application context, automatic visual understanding is critical for advanced surgical assistance but labelled data to train supporting algorithms are expensive and difficult to obtain.
-We believe that simple but strong-performance semi-supervised segmentation learning algorithms, such as our proposed SegMatch, will accelerate the deployment of surgical instrument segmentation in the operating theatre.